-What are the language groups?
+What are the language classes?

 What languages can I learn or practice with W@W?

-If you want to run a group for a language or a level we don’t have yet let us know!
+If you want to run a group for a language or a level we don’t have yet let us know.

 What level are the groups?